sunsetmountain/gcpIoTCoreTesting/README.md

 <b>Setup a VM to use as a test "IoT device"...</b>
 - Go to Compute Engine and create a VM (minimal size, Linux)
 - SSH into the VM
-- From the command line of the VM, issue the following commands...
+- From the command line of the VM, issue the following commands (or use the setup.sh script in this repository -- copy it to the device in the directory where gcpIoTCoreTesting will go, chmod +x setup.sh and ./setup.sh)...

 <block>
 sudo apt-get -y install git<br/>